nicarq/sovereign-sdk/module-system/module-implementations/sov-nft-module/README.md

 An `NFT` is a non-fungible token that has the following attributes:

 - `token_id`: An identifier that is unique within the scope of a collection.
-- `collection_address`: The address that uniquely identifies the collection to which this NFT belongs.
+- `collection_id`: The address that uniquely identifies the collection to which this NFT belongs.
 - `owner`: The address of the owner of the NFT.
 - `frozen`: If set to `true`, the NFT is immutable.
 - `token_uri`: A URI pointing to off-chain metadata for the NFT.